CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 If you purchased an energy meter kit EmonESP is pre-loaded onto the included ESP32.
 You can skip this section and go to [Setting up EmonCMS](#setting-up-emoncms)

-1. Clone this repository in Github desktop or [download all the files and extract them to a folder](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/archive/master.zip)
+1. Clone this repository in GitHub desktop or [download all the files and extract them to a folder](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/archive/master.zip)
 2. Place the ATM90E32 folder in your Arduino libraries folder.
 This is usually under Documents > Arduino > libraries
 3. We highly recommend using [EmonCMS.](https://emoncms.org/site/home) - EmonESP helps to connect and send data directly to EmonCMS
-4. Open **EmonESP > src > src.ino** - you will see a number of files open, but you'll only need to worry about src.ino
+4. Open **EmonESP > src > src.ino** - you will see several files open, but you'll only need to worry about src.ino
 5. Make sure the **CS_pin** is set to the pin that you are using on your controller board - the defaults are listed in src.ino and in the [hardware section here.](#hardware-setup)
 6. Upload the src.ino to your ESP (If you get any errors at this point, like a missing library, check the [Troubleshooting section on the EmonESP readme.](Software/EmonESP#troubleshooting-upload))
    If you are using an ESP32, [make sure you are using the latest software from the Espressif repository.](https://github.com/espressif/arduino-esp32)